SPO-VCS: An End-to-End Smart Predict-then-Optimize Framework with Alternating Differentiation Method for Relocation Problems in Large-Scale Vehicle Crowd Sensing: Introduction

 \begin{itemize} \item \emph{A novel end-to-end Smart Predict-then-Optimize framework for vehicle relocation problems}.
 We first time formulate the vehicle relocation problem using an SPO framework in deep learning.
 Specifically, the vehicle relocation problem is formulated as a constrained QP, where the parameters in its objectives are predicted using deep learning.

-\item \emph{An unrolling approach using alternating differentiation methods based on the ADMM for constrained optimization problems in large-scale networks}.
+\item \emph{An alternating differentiation approach based on the ADMM for constrained optimization problems in large-scale networks}.
 A novel unrolling approach is proposed to obtain the gradients of the constrained QP iteratively for large-scale networks.
 Specifically, the forward pass is solved using the ADMM, and the backpropagation is achieved through alternating differentiation.

-\item \emph{Real-world experiments}.
-Numerical experiments on a large-scale network with real-world data are conducted.
-Superior performance and unique characteristics of the proposed SPO framework are demonstrated.
+\item \emph{Two large-scale real-world experiments}.
+Numerical experiments on two real-world datasets across five network sizes from mid-size to large-scale are conducted.
+Superior matching performance and computational efficiency of the proposed SPO framework are demonstrated.

 \end{itemize}